bob-dinger/Texas_Indicators/education/Median earnings of high school graduates who earned an Associate's or Bachelor's degree from a Texas public higher education institution/report.md

 ----

-Date:
+Date: 2018 (variable from TEA has not been updated since 2018)

-Latest Value:
+Latest Value: N/A

-State Rank:
+State Rank: N/A

-Peer Rank:
+Peer Rank: N/A

 ----